LilaShiba/unityProject/README.md

-# 🎮🚀 Final Project: Terrain Game (Due: 06/04, 9PM) ⏰
+# 🎮🚀 Final Project: Terrain Game

+⏰ (Due: 06/04/2023, 9PM) ⏰

-Your final project is to design a game.
+Your final project is to design and present a game.
 You may choose to enhance your game terrain project or create a brand new one.
 Showcase your skills in programming, game mechanics, and creativity!

 📋🐈‍⬛ Oh, here's the  [Rubric](https://kyle1james.github.io/unityProject/rubric) 📋🐈‍⬛